KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 In Electro-Charged, **both Hydro and Electro auras may coexist and persist together**.

 * This means that when you use a Hydro/Electro trigger on a Electro/Hydro aura, you are simultaneously adding a second Elemental gauge and reducing the first Elemental gauge.
 * The Elemental trigger normally disappears after any reaction.
-In Electro-charged, it can persist as an aura.
+In Electro-Charged, it can persist as an aura.
 * Electro-Charged can also spread to adjacent targets if the following conditions are fulfilled
   * Trigger Electro-Charged on an enemy with Electro
   * Surrounding enemies have a Hydro aura